MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Finland/electronic-banking-in-finland.md

 ## Vendor Payments
 To send electronic bank payments to vendors, you can export domestic or foreign vendor payments into a transfer file that can be sent to the bank.
 The following steps show how to export vendor payments.

-- Use the **Bank Payments to send** form to select the vendors for which you want to create payment files.
+- Use the **Bank Payments to Send** window to select the vendors for which you want to create payment files.
 - Enter payment information for each transaction in the payment journal or use **Suggest Vendor Payments** to create suggested payments.
 - Generate and preview the payment report.
 - Create a transfer file for domestic or foreign vendor payments.